LordDemonos/Quarm.Guide/README.md

 #### Prerequisite 2.
 (Required) Excluding your TAKP Installation
 Excluding your TAKP installation from being scanned by your antivirus software can also help reduce load times, zoning times, and eliminates stuttering when opening your bags.
 This is highly recommended and is a prerequisite for downloading Zeal, as explained below.

-There are two methods to excluding your TAKP installation, manually or using a Powershell command.
+There are two methods to exclude your TAKP installation, manually or using a Powershell command.

 ##### Windows 10